A Visual Guide to Spotting the Fakes

 Look at where the production code begins and ends, in relation to other surface landmarks.
 For instance, on the genuine battery, the second half of the final W, should line up with one edge of the the retaining notch.

 On the following suspect battery (image from a screen capture), the E is in that position, and the W is lined up with the centre of the notch.

 (Incidentally, this notch has round corners, instead of the proper “square” corners, as in the image of the genuine battery).

 The weight of the NP-W126S (and NP-W126) batteries, is very uniform.
 Rounded to the nearest gram, the battery should weigh 47 grams (or, 1.66 oz).

 Weights of non-genuine batteries might range between about 39 and 50 grams (about 1.38 and 1.75 ounces).
 The weight difference in non-genuine batteries, is due to different construction and chemical formula, and in the case of lighter batteries, may also be due to the use of smaller internal cells (with packing used, to fill up the empty space).

 [ 8 ] MATERIALS

+The case of the genuine battery is made of from polycarbonate.
+Counterfeits may use other types of injection molding plastics.
 When photographed in Infra-Red (IR) light, different plastic types may show different levels of absorption and reflection, despite being the same shade in visible light.
 Gate marks also show up more clearly under the IR illumination.

 In the above photograph, the upper and lower batteries of the stack were genuine Fujifilm batteries, while the middle battery was non-genuine.
 Under IR light, the non-genuine battery’s different type of plastic appeared much lighter.
 The IR photograph (converted to monochrome) was taken using an un-modified X-T3 camera, with Infra-Red only illumination (no visible light), but no special lens filter.